cdapio/sample-spark-app/README.md

 ```
 This will generate a regular Spark application that is now ready to be integrated with CDAP.

-**Only one minor configuration that needs to be done is to setup your Maven POM or SBT project with Felix to create bundled JAR.
-The artifact will be slightly bigger, but CDAP handles that seamlessly.**
+**One configuration change needs to be done in build system - Maven POM or SBT project to use Felix module to create a bundled JAR.
+The artifact will be slightly bigger, but CDAP handles that efficiently.**

 > [Here](BUNDLE-JAR.md) are the changes you need to do to your POM file